skynet-guide/docs/docs/help/faq.md

   <summary>
     Where is the Sia roadmap?
   </summary>
-  After the establishment of Sia Foundation in January 2021, the place to go to view, discuss and propose new and planned features is the <a href="https://forum.sia.tech">Sia Forum</a>.
+  After the establishment of Sia Foundation in January 2021, the place to go to view, discuss and propose new and planned features is the <a target="_blank" rel="noopener noreferrer" href="https://forum.sia.tech">Sia Forum</a>.

   If you are interested in what’s planned for Skynet.
-Best places to watch are <a href="https://discord.com/invite/sia">Sia discord</a>, <a href="https://siasky.net">SiaSky.net</a> and of course our **Sky Guide**.
+Best places to watch are <a target="_blank" rel="noopener noreferrer" href="https://discord.com/invite/sia">Sia discord</a>, <a target="_blank" rel="noopener noreferrer" href="https://siasky.net">SiaSky.net</a> and of course our **Sky Guide**.
 We are going to work hard to always bring you the latest news and apps from Skynet.
   <br>
   <br>
   If you are interested in what’s planned for Skynet.
-Best places to watch are <a href="https://discord.com/invite/sia">Sia discord</a>, <a href="https://siasky.net>siasky</a> and of course our <a href="https://sky-guide.hns.siasky.net>Skynet Guide</a>.
+Best places to watch are <a target="_blank" rel="noopener noreferrer" href="https://discord.com/invite/sia">Sia discord</a>, <a target="_blank" rel="noopener noreferrer" href="https://siasky.net">siasky</a> and of course our <a target="_blank" rel="noopener noreferrer" href="https://sky-guide.hns.siasky.net">Skynet Guide</a>.
 We are going to work hard to always bring you the latest news and apps from Skynet.
 </details>

 <!-- storage comparisons  -->